Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.4/ReadMe.md

   - Added GyroJet sound
 - v1.0.3, September 17, 2018
   - Added a Bloody skin
+- v1.0.4, September 20, 2018
+  - Added a Grunge skin
+  - Balance the weapon, and clean the code
   - Added French Translation (Weapon Card)
+  - Cosmetic:
+    - The bullet casings is ejected correctly on the right side.
+    - When the shot is fired, the muzzle "split" explosive residues

 ### Compatibility: